 Breaking box-office records, receiving six Oscar nominations, and stimulating a mass of controversy with it’s ersatz babies and alleged patriotism, Clint Eastwood’s American Sniper has hogged the limelight for weeks now.

 Acclaimed director Denis Villeneuve teams up once more with Jake Gyllenhaal in the truly superlative mystery/thriller Enemy.

 ‘Birdman’ is a beautifully constructed film centering on the life of Riggan (Michael Keaton), a washed up old actor desperate to reclaim the fame and recognition of his glory years.
 Set almost entirely in the theater where Riggan is holding his adaptation of Raymond Carver’s play (a transparent stab at critical acclaim), ‘What We Talk About When We Talk About Love’, the film explores the various virtues and flaws of the human spirit, and the differing methods individuals seek out to cope with their suffering.
 MIGHT CONTAIN SPOILERS.

-Being part of one of the many new Netflix series, BoJack Horseman has boomed on the internet to such an extent that Netflix have already commissioned a second season just weeks after it’s initial release.
+Being part of the Netflix wave of TV series, BoJack Horseman has boomed to such an extent that it’s already been commissioned a second season just weeks after its release.